Manusmriti: On rights of women

 Manusmriti offers an inconsistent and internally conflicting perspective on women's rights.
 The text, for example, declares that a marriage cannot be dissolved by a woman or a man, in verse 8.101–8.102.
 Yet, the text, in other sections, allows either to dissolve the marriage.
-For example, verses 9.72–9.81 allow the man or the woman to get out of a fraudulent marriage or an abusive marriage, and remarry; the text also provides legal means for a woman to remarry when her husband has been missing or has abandoned her.
+For example, verses 9.72–9.81 allow the man or the woman to get out of a fraudulent or abusive marriage and remarry.
+The text also provides legal means for a woman to remarry when her husband has been missing or has abandoned her.

-It preaches chastity to widows such as in verses 5.158–5.160, and opposes a woman marrying someone outside her own social class as in verses 3.13–3.14.
-In other verses, such as 2.67–2.69 and 5.148–5.155, Manusmriti preaches that as a girl, she should obey and seek protection of her father, as a young woman her husband, and as a widow her son; and that a woman should always worship her husband as a god and a man should consider his wife an embodiment of goddess.
-In verses 3.55–3.56, Manusmriti also declares that "women must be honored and adorned", and "where women are revered, there the gods rejoice; but where they are not, no sacred rite bears any fruit".
-Elsewhere, in verses 5.147–5.148, states Olivelle, the text declares, "a woman must never seek to live independently".
+While preaching chastity to widows such as in verses 5.158–5.160, and opposing a woman marrying someone outside her own social class in verses 3.13–3.14, in other verses, such as 2.67–2.69 and 5.148–5.155, Manusmriti preaches that as a girl, she should obey and seek protection of her father, as a young woman her husband, and as a widow her son; and that a woman should always worship her husband as a god and a man should consider his wife an embodiment of goddess.
+In verses 3.55–3.56, Manusmriti also declares that women must be honored, and "[w]here women are revered, there the gods rejoice; but where they are not, no rite bears any fruit".
+Elsewhere, in verse 5.148, states Olivelle, the text declares, "[a woman] must never seek to live independently".